lenincompres/DOM.create/README.md

 });
 ```

+This is not recommended, since it will affect all elements in the DOM.
-This is not recommended.
-Instead, add global styles using DOM.style, which adds these css style to the head, and even turns structural sty objects into css—nesting and all.
+Instead, add global styles using **DOM.style**.
+This method adds the css to the head, and can interpret structural objects into CSS—nesting and all.

 ```javascript
 DOM.style({